Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Evaluation

 \subsection{Setup}

-The three architectures QLSTM, LSTM, and CNN were trained under identical conditions.
-Training was conducted on a GPU (Google Colab); both model parameters and data tensors were moved to the GPU device to leverage accelerated matrix operations and, in the case of the QLSTM, faster quantum‐circuit simulations.
-We used PyTorch’s \texttt{CrossEntropyLoss}, which applies a softmax over the logits followed by the multi‐class log‐loss.
+The three architectures QLSTM, LSTM, CNN, ANN, and RNN were trained under identical conditions.
+Training was conducted on a GPU (Google Colab); both the model parameters and the data tensors were moved to the GPU device to use accelerated matrix operations and, in the case of QLSTM, faster quantum‐circuit simulations.
+We used PyTorch’s \texttt{CrossEntropyLoss}, which applies a softmax on the logits followed by the multi‐class log‐loss.
 Optimization was performed using the AdamW optimizer with initial learning rate $5\times10^{-4}$ and weight decay $1\times10^{-4}$.
-A Cosine Annealing Warm Restarts scheduler with restart period $T_{0}=50$ epochs was applied to cyclically modulate the learning rate.
+A Cosine Annealing Warm restart scheduler with period $T_{0}=50$ epochs was applied to cyclically modulate the learning rate.
 Mini‐batches of 64 samples were used throughout the training.
-Early stopping with patience of 5 epochs monitored the validation loss, halting training if no improvement was observed for five consecutive epochs and thus avoiding overfitting.
+Early stopping with a patience of 5 epochs monitored the validation loss, halting training if no improvement was observed for 5 consecutive epochs, thereby avoiding overfitting.
 Each model was trained for 10, 20, and 50 epochs under this same protocol.
 These parameters are summarized in Table \ref{tab:used_hyperparameters}.